 Modern operating systems often use exFAT by default instead of FAT32.
 Additionally, Windows computers allow you to format USB sticks in NTFS format, which also won’t work.
 FAT32, however, is readable in nearly all devices that are new enough to have USB ports.

 On Windows, if you try to format a USB stick that’s larger than 32 GB using the native Windows software (through File Explorer), you won’t even be given the option to format it as a FAT32 device.
+Read about the solutions below.

-Problem #3: The USB Stick is the Wrong Size
+Problem #2: The USB Stick is the Wrong Size

 Not all USB sticks are equal.
 Different brands and sizes can behave quite differently.